NirGutt/tPowerBilby/README.md

 In a nutshell, by default, the ASD data is split into several parts.
 Each part is treated almost independently, where a transdimensional Bayesian inference finds the best description for it.
 Then, during post-processing, a final posterior sample is produced.
 These steps are taken to maintain reasonable inference time with very high flexibility (i.e., many parameters).

+Please note that the code is still undergoing an improvement phase, with further refinements and enhancements expected in the future.

 ## Quick Links

 - [tPowerBilby Paper](https://arxiv.org/abs/2501.03285)